-Each August and January, newly admitted College of Education graduate students are invited to the CSULB campus to meet their peers and faculty.
-The 90 minute session provides an overview of College of Education resources, University resources, and an opportunity to hear from current students about their experiences.
+Newly admitted College of Education graduate students are invited to meet their peers and faculty and in-person and online events.
+Sessions provide an overview of College of Education resources, University resources, and an opportunity to hear from current students about their experiences.

-College of Education has dedicated a study space on the second floor of the Academic Services (AS) Building for our graduate students to use.
+College of Education has dedicated a study space on the second floor of the Liberal Arts (LA1) Building for our graduate students to use.
 The six-digit entry code is emailed to students each semester.

-The College hosts an annual research colloquium in May of each year that features our students' scholarship, action research projects, theses, and research projects.
+The College hosts an annual research colloquium that features our students' scholarship, action research projects, theses, and research projects.
 This colloquium is a wonderful celebration of the exciting work that our students are doing.